SeaLabEZF/cpsc452/Assignment_1/p1-swulwick1/README.md

 blanks to the cipher text that are seen upon printing, however when decrypted the blanks will not be seen but will still exist at the end of the string.

+We assumed only lowercase input for the key and files.